Facebook's new challenge: sell Wall Street on spending

-SAN FRANCISCO (Reuters) - Facebook Inc’s (FB.O) big spending plans are facing a tough reception on Wall Street.
+SAN FRANCISCO, Jan 28 (Reuters) - Facebook Inc’s big spending plans are facing a tough reception on Wall Street.

 The Internet social networking company, which has dazzled with two years of breakneck revenue growth, is struggling to win support for plans to pump billions of dollars into infrastructure and businesses ranging from virtual reality headsets to satellites.